 All these routes also run in reverse from Abu Dhabi back to Dubai.

 - Route 100 – Abu Dhabi Central Bus Station (Al Wadha) to Al Ghubaiba Bus Station (connects to Dubai Metro Green Line) in Bur Dubai.
-Leaves every 15-20 minutes, approximately a 2.15-hour journey.
+Leaves every 10-20 minutes and stops in Sahama Village and Samha.
+Approximately a 2.15-hour journey.

-- Route 101 – Abu Dhabi Central Bus Station (Al Wadha) to Ibn Battuta Mall (Ibn Battuta Metro Red Line).
-Leaves every 30 minutes, approximately a 1.5-hour journey.
+- Route 101 – Abu Dhabi Central Bus Station (Al Wadha) to Ibn Battuta Mall (connects to Ibn Battuta Metro Red Line).
+Leaves every 15 to 20 minutes, approximately a 1.5-hour journey.

-- Route 102 – Mussafah Shabiya Bus Station to Ibn Battuta Mall (Ibn Battuta Metro Red Line), Leaves every hour, approximately a 1.45-hour journey.
+- Route 102 – Mussafah Shabiya Bus Station to Ibn Battuta Mall (Ibn Battuta Metro Red Line), leaves approximately every 40 minutes, a 1.45-hour journey every hour.
+(Currently suspended)

 What does the bus from Abu Dhabi to Dubai cost?

 All bus fares are 25 AED one way.
-Customers can use a NOL card or pay cash as the bus station in Al Wadha.
+Customers can use a NOL card or pay cash at the bus station in Al Wadha.

 There is no pre-booking, you turn up on the day and pay as you board.